On the northern edge of Carn Brea hill sits the lone engine house of a once large and successful mine.

 The mining sett has a lot of shafts (or did), and due to its amalgamations this can be a tad confusing.

-The engine house is on private land, but can be clearly seen from the public footpath that runs along side.
+The engine house sits on private land, but is clearly visible from a public footpath.

 Brown, K. and Acton, B. (2007) Exploring Cornish Mines: Volume One.
 4th edn.
 Truro: Landfall.